kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

   else:
     target_cadence = modify_target_cadence()
 ```

-It is important to take note of the indentation level when reading Python codes.
-In the above code we have one statement in the True block if `average_cadence >= target_cadence` which is the `print()` statement.
-On the other hand, there are two statements in the False block when the condition is `False`.
-In that False block of codes, we have the assignment to calculate the `difference` and another if-statement to check how big the difference is.
-This is the other branch structure that is nested in the earlier branch structure.
+It is important to take note of the indentation level when reading Python code.
+In the above code, we have one statement in the True block if average_cadence >= target_cadence, which is the print() statement.
+On the other hand, there are two statements in the False block when the condition is False.
+In that False block of code, we have the assignment to calculate the difference and another if-statement to check how big the difference is.
+This is the other branch structure that is nested within the earlier branch structure.
 If the difference is less than 10, it will call the `print()` function.
-On the other hand, if the difference is not less than 10, it will call `modify_target_cadence()` function.
+On the other hand, if the difference is not less than 10, it will call the `modify_target_cadence()` function.

-Now you know how to have a nested if-else.
-But what is more important is to come up with the pseudocode and the algorithm as well as identifying the basic structures.
+Now you know how to use a nested if-else.
+But what is more important is to come up with the pseudocode and the algorithm, as well as identify the basic structures.

 In some cases, you can actually reduce the level of the nested if-statements.
-For example, in our case, above, you can rewrite the nested if-else using if-elif-else statements.
+For example, in our case above, you can rewrite the nested if-else using if-elif-else statements.

 ```python
 if average_cadence >= target_cadence: